ahmad65140/CarRentingSystem/README.md

 bash
 java -jar target/your-application.jar
-Project Structure 📂
-text
-oopProjectCarRent/
-├── pom.xml
-├── src/
-│   ├── main/
-│   │   └── java/
-│   │       └── com/
-│   │           └── mycompany/
-│   │               └── oopprojectcarrent/
-│   │                   ├── Bus.java
-│   │                   ├── Car.java
-│   │                   ├── Client.java
-│   │                   ├── NormalCar.java
-│   │                   ├── OopProjectCarRent.java
-│   │                   └── RentTransaction.java
-│   └── test/
-│       └── java/
-└── Car.dat (generated after first run)

 Class Descriptions 🧩
-Class	Description
-OopProjectCarRent.java	Main application class with GUI and event handling Car.java	Abstract base class for all vehicles (implements Comparable and Serializable) NormalCar.java	Extends Car with maxRentDuration and discount properties Bus.java	Extends Car with capacity property Client.java	Represents a client with personal details RentTransaction.java	Represents a rental transaction between Car and Client Usage 🖥️
+- OopProjectCarRent.java	Main application class with GUI and event handling
+- Car.java	Abstract base class for all vehicles (implements Comparable and Serializable)
+- NormalCar.java	Extends Car with maxRentDuration and discount properties
+- Bus.java	Extends Car with capacity property
+- Client.java	Represents a client with personal details
+- RentTransaction.java	Represents a rental transaction between Car and Client

+Usage 🖥️
 Upon launching, you'll see the main menu with these options:

-Rent a car:
+- Rent a car:

-Enter client details
+- Enter client details

-Select available car
+- Select available car

-Return a car:
+- Return a car:

-Select rented car to mark as returned
+- Select rented car to mark as returned

-Add a car:
+- Add a car:

-Choose 'Normal Car' or 'Bus'
+- Choose 'Normal Car' or 'Bus'

-Provide required details
+- Provide required details

-See cars:
+- See cars:

-View comprehensive car list
+- View comprehensive car list

-Check history:
+- Check history

-Enter date range to view transactions
+- Enter date range to view transactions

 Persistence 💾
-The application uses Java serialization to save/load ArrayList<Car> objects to/from Car.dat, preserving car fleet data and transaction histories across sessions.
+- The application uses Java serialization to save/load ArrayList<Car> objects to/from Car.dat, preserving car fleet data and transaction histories across sessions.